An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 file.write(b'\x00\x01\x02\x03')

-# Reading binary data from a file
+# Reading binary data

 with open('example.bin', 'rb') as file: